cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

       Scripts should be kept in the ``bin`` sub-directory within the :term:`suite directory <suite directory>`.
-If a ``/bin`` exists in the suite directory, it will be prepended to the PATH at run time.
+If a ``/bin`` exists in the suite directory, it will be prepended $PATH at run time.

       Create a ``/bin`` directory.